- 1. Pain – Simply Explained

 - What should I do in case it gets worse?

 - For how long should I take this treatment?

 - When should I come back for a checkup?

-Your doctor may also order C.T. scans or M.R.I. to determine if any underlying illnesses are causing chronic pain.
-Blood tests may also help.
-Nerve conduction studies may be done to examine your nerves.
+Your doctor may order a C.T. scans or M.R.I. to determine if any underlying injury causing the chronic pain.
+Blood tests are also ordered to rule out inflammatory disease.
+Nerve conduction studies may be exclude nerve damage.
 Other tests may include urine tests, balance tests, X-rays, etc.

 Even though chronic pain is unlikely to be cured, there are still things that can be done to reduce the pain.
 Below are a few strategies that are meant to be of help.

 Do not push yourself too hard